Technius/xournalpp.github.io/docs/guide/tools/pdf_tools.md

   underlines the selected text; 3) strikes through the selected text.
 * The button at the bottom left will toggle between linear selection and region selection.

+## Navigating PDF Links

+Clicking on a link with a PDF text selection tool will cause a popup to open.
+The contents of the popup depend on the type of link that is clicked:

+* **URL links** are those that contain that can be opened in a web browser, file explorer, email client, etc. The popup will show the URL (clickable) as well as a button to copy the URL to your system clipboard.
+* **Relative links** are those that link to other pages in the PDF.
+The popup will show a button that allows you to navigate to the corresponding page in the current journal; if it does not exist, then the button will instead allow you to append the PDF page to the end of the journal.